tearitco/SRW-Engine-MV-Public/docs/manual.md

 \<mechInheritsUpgradesFrom:1\>: The id of the mech from which the mech will inherit upgrade levels.

+### Inheriting parts

+When working with transforming mechs it may be desired that the mech that is transformed into automatically gets the same parts as the mech that started the transformation.

+\<mechInheritsPartsFrom:1\>: The id of the mech from which the mech will inherit parts.
+If specified the parts of the mech can not be changed in the equip menu.

 ### Managing (Sub)Pilot Assignments

 Some mechs may be pilot-able by multiple pilots: